top of page

 It’s Sylvia.

-Sylvia, full Queens regalia beneath the costume scraps, simply shrugs:
+Sylvia, in full Queens regalia beneath costume scraps, shrugs:

 “You were never gonna let your mother help you.
 So I figured—why not let three strangers do it?”